kmvpvl/kmvpvl/README.md

 ## Soft skills:
 - I can negotiate
-- Understand that there are emergency and urgent tasks
+- I realize that there are emergency and urgent tasks
-- Understand what a productive system is and why it requires care
+- My rich experience in maintenance helps me to  understand what a productive system is and why it requires care
+- As a former maintenance person I make documentation consciously
+- I don't need external motivation, it's inside me.

 # EXPERIENCE
 ## Project: PlutchikAPI